veganaize/closure-compiler/Flags-and-Options.md

 # JS Modules

-**--allow_dynamic_import**
-Indicates that the compiler should allow dynamic import expressions\.
-Dynamic import expressions are not yet fully supported and may lead to broken output code\. \(default: false\)

 **--dynamic_import_alias VAL**
 Instructs the compiler to replace dynamic imports expressions with a function call using the specified name\.
 Allows dynamic import expressions to be externally polyfilled when the output language level does not natively support them\.